tyyoonlab-snu/PPI-Landscape-2025/README.md

 ### Running the Python pipeline on your own data

-1. Prepare your library measurement file as a CSV following the schema of `data/demo_library_measurements.csv`.
-Required columns:
+1. Prepare your library measurement file as a CSV or Excel file following the schema of `data/demo_library_measurements.csv`.

-   - `sequence` — variant sequence or mutation identifier
-   - `affinity` — measured binding affinity (or occupancy)
-   - `productivity` — measured expression / productivity
-   - `n_mutations` — number of mutations from wild-type
-2. Edit the **User inputs** cell (notebook) or top-of-file constants (`analysis_pipeline.py`) to point to your CSV.
+   **Required:**
+   - `Mutation_Description` — variant identifier, given as underscore-separated single-mutation codes (e.g. `T52V_S55H_S100K`); the parental sequence is labelled `Parental`.
+If this column is absent, the first column of the file is used.
+   - At least one measurement column from `Normalized_Occupancy` (binding, normalized to parental), `Normalized_Expression` (productivity, normalized to parental), or `MPNN Z-Score`.

+   **Optional:**
+   - `Data_Quality` — per-measurement quality label.
+Rows labelled `Valid`, `Valid (Non-binding)` or `Valid; Valid (Non-binding)` are retained for all analyses; rows labelled `Invalid (Low expression)` are retained for expression analysis only, and their occupancy values are masked, since binding cannot be inferred from a non-expressing variant.
+If the column is absent, no quality filtering is applied.
+   - `*_Std` columns — per-variant standard deviations across replicates.
+   - Replicate rows sharing the same `Mutation_Description` are aggregated to mean and standard deviation automatically.

+2. Update the combinatorial design specification.
+The physicochemical encoding is defined by the `design_rules` dictionary in Section 3 of the notebook (`analysis_pipeline.py`: `perform_umap_clustering`), which lists each mutated position, its parental residue and the permitted substitutions. **This must match your library**, since the embedding is constructed from it rather than parsed from the data file.

-3. Adjust filtering thresholds (e.g., minimum replicate count, expression cutoff) as appropriate for your dataset.
+3. Adjust filtering thresholds and classification parameters as appropriate for your dataset.
+The topographical thresholds are exposed as module-level constants at the top of `topographical_classification.py`.

-4. Run the four pipeline stages sequentially.
-Each stage's output is the input for the next, so re-running from the top is safe.
+4. Run the pipeline sections in order.
+Each section's output is the input for the next, so re-running from the top is safe.

 ### Running the MATLAB pipeline on your own data